California Wage & Hour Lawyers

 We Can Help You

-The law firm of Venardi Zurada LLP provides free consultations throughout the San Francisco/Bay Area.
+The law firm of Venardi Zurada LLP provides free consultations throughout the San Francisco/California.
 We are experienced employment lawyers who fight hard for our clients.
 If we are able to take your case, we pay all litigation costs.
 We only get paid our costs and attorneys’ fees if you receive compensation.

 GET A FREE CASE REVIEW